Making bicycling in the Pikes Peak Region better for people of all ages and abilities by:

 As a project of TOSC, Bike Colorado Springs does not have a Board of Directors but, rather, has a Steering Committee composed of the five committee chairs and a representative of TOSC.
-Below are bios for each Committee Chair and TOSC executive Director including contact information.
+Below are bios for each Committee Chair, as well as information about the sitting TOSC representative.